JohnReedLOL/Essay_for_Disability_Shortened/README.md

 ### Social or Interpersonal or Personality Issues

 On my long-form CDR (form SSA-454-BK) I wrote that I have "Grandiose Narcissistic/Sociopath/Psychopath Personality Disorder", but in retrospect I don't think that is entirely accurate and may be more due to manic symptoms at the time.
-I have a hard time putting into exact words my personality issue, but I think a more accurate description of my personality issue is "No care for others feelings or them as a person or ability to love exclusing short-term obsession/limerence/infatuation."
+I have a hard time putting into exact words my personality issue, but I think a more accurate description of my personality issue is "No care for others feelings or them as a person or ability to love other people exclusing short-term obsession/limerence/infatuation."
 That may not be 100% perfectly exactly correct, but that's the best I've got for a one-sentence answer.
 For a longer explanation, see the section at web link:

 https://github.com/JohnReedLOL/Essay_for_Disability?tab=readme-ov-file#Social-or-Interpersonal-or-Personality-Issues